browserengineering/book/book/http.md

 or Java.

 Let's start with the scheme, which is separated from the rest of the URL by `://`.
-Our browser only supports `http`, so I check that, too:
+Our browser only supports `http`, so let's check that, too:

 ``` {.python replace=%3d%3d/in,%22http%22/[%22http%22%2c%20%22https%22]}
 class URL: